 Making very basic changes to our code files within GitHub works perfectly fine, but soon enough, we must graduate to a more full-featured development environment.
 The development environment is a generic term used to describe the hardware, operating system, and software necessary for a developer to do his or her job.
 The following are just a few examples of a development environment:

-- Apple MacBook Pro (hardware) + Mac OS (operating system) + Atom (code editor)
+• Apple MacBook Pro (hardware) + Mac OS (operating system) + Atom (code editor)

-- Apple iMac (hardware) + Mac OS (operating system) + XCode (code editor)
+• Apple iMac (hardware) + Mac OS (operating system) + XCode (code editor)

-- Microsoft Windows Surface Pro (hardware) + Windows 11 (operating system) + Microsoft Visual Studio Code (code editor)
+• Microsoft Windows Surface Pro (hardware) + Windows 11 (operating system) + Microsoft Visual Studio Code (code editor)

-- Lenovo Thinkpad X1 Carbon (hardware) + Ubuntu Linux 20 (operating system) + Microsoft Visual Studio Code (code editor)
+• Lenovo Thinkpad X1 Carbon (hardware) + Ubuntu Linux 20 (operating system) + Microsoft Visual Studio Code (code editor)

 Of course, in addition to the hardware, OS, and code editor, we must add other job-specific tools, such as a web server (for web developers), device emulators (for mobile developers), and hardware development kits (for IoT developers).
 The possibilities are endless.

 As mentioned previously, we are going to be working on building web applications in this course.
 We could spend a few hours installing the command-line interfaces, web servers, and other applications needed to build them, specific to the computer hardware and operating systems you might have, debugging and tweaking what we need along the way.
 Or, we could use a cloud-based development environment, which includes 100% of what we need, already packaged up and ready to go.
-This, of course, is the value proposition of Gitpod – an all-in-one (i.e. dedicated hardware, OS, application software, and code editor), cloud-based development environment that will put all the setup and infrastructure behind us, and get us to coding right away.
+This, of course, is the value proposition of Github Codespaces – an all-in-one (i.e. dedicated hardware, OS, application software, and code editor), cloud-based development environment that will put all the setup and infrastructure behind us, and get us to coding right away.

 Getting Started

-on the left-hand side (the area known as the Explorer); you should see the editable contents of that file appear on the right (the Editor).
+Click on README.md on the left-hand side (the area known as the Explorer); you should see the editable contents of that file appear on the right (the Editor).

-Editing, Committing, and Syncing Files in Gitpod
+Editing, Committing, and Syncing Files in your Codespace

-file.
-Changes are auto-saved automatically in Gitpod by default, so there's no need to worry about saving yourself.
+Go ahead and make a change – any change – to your README.md file.
+Changes are auto-saved automatically by default, so there's no need to worry about saving yourself.
 When you make a change, you'll immediately see the file you're working on change color in the Explorer.

 Notice the funny icon (the one that looks like branches) now has a (1) next to it?
 That's letting you know that you've made 1 change since the last time this code was committed.
 If you click on that icon, you'll find yourself in the Source Control pane.